 On the 47th anniversary of Roe v.
 Wade, HHS decided to grant Texas federal Medicaid funding for a state program that bars patients in the program from accessing preventive care at Planned Parenthood (and other health centers that also provide abortion).
 This move upends longstanding federal law.
 In the past, the federal government has refused to fund state Medicaid programs that aim to take away the right of people with Medicaid to choose whatever qualified reproductive health care provider they want.Planned Parenthood Blog

 While on the campaign trail, Trump said abortion should be outlawed and women who have abortions should be punished.
-It’s clear: The total and near-total bans passed by politicians in some states reflect Trump’s view on abortion.People Magazine
+He also has used false, inflammatory language to describe abortion later in pregnancy that demonizes people who have abortions and their clinicians.
+Trump’s rhetoric has impacted policies at the federal and state levels, including dangerous six-week abortion bans passed in several states that ban abortion before most pregnant people even know they’re pregnant.
+It’s clear: The total and near-total abortion bans passed by politicians in some states reflect Trump’s view on abortion.People Magazine

 Under Trump, the administration is implementing a plan to restrict sexual and reproductive health care through the Department of Health and Human Services’ (HHS) Strategic Plan — which sets federal health policy goals through 2022, and now defines life as beginning at conception.
 The Trump health care plan set forth in the HHS strategy document also focuses on protecting the ability of employers and health care providers to deny patients health care services based on their personal beliefs.Tracking Trump: The Health Agenda